What is the right TV height for bars? What’s the best size?

 Just purchased a bunch of new LED TV’s for your bar and now you don’t know how high to mount them?
 People are always asking what’s the best size TV for bars?
 As I always say, when it comes to TV’s for bars, sports bars and restaurants, the bigger the better, but since most owners purchase multiple TV’s, the sweet spot for retailers and owners is between $500-$600.
 The new hot spot for TV’s that match this price point is 55”.
-However, 50” TV’s can still be the proper choice when attempting to fit them on a soffit, as seen in this example.
+However, 50” TV’s can still be the proper choice when attempting to fit them on a soffit, as seen in FIGURE 1, below.

 WHAT IS THE CORRECT TV HEIGHT FOR BARS?

 As for the correct installation height, there’s obviously a difference between optimizing a TV for a bar and one for your living room.
 In the case of the bar, you’ll have people of differing heights and distances, and although this would seem to add to the difficulty of planning, it actually makes it easier, as patrons will move to the spot they find most comfortable.
 According to architectural standards, the goal is to set the height of the TV so the people closest will see the middle 10”.
 By the same standards, the forward viewing angle of the patron is 30-35°.

 THE RELATIONSHIP BETWEEN TV VIEWING ANGLE, DISTANCE AND TV HEIGHT

 From the above information, the ideal height is more critical for the people closest to the TV, because their viewing angle is the shortest.
 Consider the following:

 - As illustrated in FIGURE 1, above, patrons standing 14’ from the bar can see the middle of the TV screen much easier than the patrons seated at the bar (about 5’ from the screen).